FarzanehJafari1987/JambaTalk/README.md

 - Audio recordings (.wav format) stored in the 'audio' folder

 Organize by placing 'faces' and 'rigid_scans' directories in `BIWI`, while moving all audio files to `BIWI/wav`.
+Process the geometric mesh data and transform it into `.npy` format for storage in `BIWI/vertices_npy`.

 ---